Home

 • And God blessed them, and God said unto them, Be fruitful, and multiply, and replenish the earth, and subdue it: and have dominion over the fish of the sea, and over the fowl of the air, and over every living thing that moveth upon the earth."

-With only two people on the face of the earth, they certainly cannot be fruitful and multiply without their children intermarrying and becoming husband and wife (Genesis 2:24) according to the creation marriage ordinance.
-If the Bible is true, it is obvious that the human race began through the inter-marriage of family members, which we should note" in the beginning," was not forbidden.
-Brothers married sisters, then nieces, nephews, cousins and so on and so fourth.
-This is the way the human race grew from two people to populate the whole earth.
-In my view, it shouldn't even be debatable for the conscientious Christian who believes the Biblical record that we are all (including Eve) descendant from one man, Adam.
+With only two people on the face of the earth, they certainly cannot be fruitful and multiply without their children intermarrying by becoming husband and wife (Genesis 2:24) according to the creation marriage ordinance.
+If the Bible is true, it is obvious that the human race began through the intermarriage of family members, which we should note in the beginning, "was not forbidden."
+Brothers married sisters, then nieces, nephews, cousins, and so on and so fourth.
+This is the way the human race grew from two people to become clans and populate the whole earth.
+In my view, it shouldn't even be debatable for the conscientious Christian who believes the Biblical record that we are all (including Eve) descendants of one man, Adam.
 So there really is no need for the Christian to be silenced or defeated by being asked the loaded question, "where did Cain get his wife?"
-If we believe the Bible that the whole earth was populated by the descendants of Adam, then the answer must be that she came from the daughters of Adam and Eve.
+If we believe the Bible that the whole earth fell into bondage of sin and was populated by the descendants of Adam, then the answer must be that Cain's wife came from the daughters of Adam and Eve.

 Genesis 5:4-5